F. Murray Abraham: 1983–1986: Breakthrough and acclaim

 Abraham's relatively low-profile film career subsequent to his Academy Award win has been considered an example of the "Oscar jinx."
 According to film critic Leonard Maltin, professional failure following an early success is referred to in Hollywood circles as the "F. Murray Abraham syndrome."
 Abraham rejected this notion and told Maltin, "The Oscar is the single most important event of my career.
 I have dined with kings, shared equal billing with my idols, lectured at Harvard and Columbia.
 If this is a jinx, I'll take two."
 In the same interview, Abraham said, "Even though I won the Oscar, I can still take the subway in New York, and nobody recognizes me.
 Some actors might find that disconcerting, but I find it refreshing."

-A 2009 guest appearance on Saving Grace began a new phase of Abraham's career, wherein he has become gradually more prolific onscreen.
-Further guest appearances include roles on Law & Order: Criminal Intent, Louie and Curb Your Enthusiasm as well as a recurring role on The Good Wife between 2011 and 2014.
-Additionally, Abraham was the primary narrator for the PBS series Nature between 2007 and 2010, narrating 32 episodes (plus one more in 2013).
-Abraham's most notable television role came about through Showtime's drama series Homeland, in which he portrayed black ops specialist Dar Adal.
-This role resulted in his first Emmy Award nomination in 2015, followed by a second in 2018.

-In the 2010s, he featured prominently in two widely acclaimed films: first as folk music impresario Bud Grossman in the Coen brothers' drama Inside Llewyn Davis (2013), then as the mysterious Mr. Moustafa in Wes Anderson's The Grand Budapest Hotel (2014).
-More recently, he has voiced roles in Isle of Dogs (2018) and How to Train Your Dragon: The Hidden World (2019) and played Tony in the 2019 live-action Lady and the Tramp.

-In February 2022, it was revealed that Abraham would be voicing Khonshu in the superhero limited series Moon Knight, set in the Marvel Cinematic Universe.